osrm/monorepo/ethereum/circuits/lib/src/rlp/README.md

 pub fn decode_list<N, NUM_FIELDS>(data: Fragment) -> RlpList<NUM_FIELDS>;
 ```

-**Note:** For string elements - offset points at the beginning of the data itself, while for lists - it points at the beginning of it's RLP Header.
+**Note:** For string elements - offset points at the beginning of the data itself, while for lists - it points at the beginning of its RLP Header.

 The library also exports a more performant special case version of `decode_list`, that can be used when the input consists exclusively of strings of length <= 55 bytes: